History of Vietnam: Enduring division

-In China, communists (CCP) of Mao established their own state in October 1949.
-After the Soviets recognized the Viet Minh government in early 1950, under Stalin's pressure, the government of the Viet Minh publicly declared itself a communist organization even though it had not yet defeated France and began implementing land reform in 1953.
-Despite U.S. assistance from 1950, the French were persuaded to stop their war in Indochina after the Viet Minh with the help of communist China also from 1950 defeated them.
-China's help caused the Viet Minh's immature government apparatus and army were much improved.
+In China, communists (CCP) of Mao established their own state in October 1949 after victory in the civil war.
+The Soviet Union recognized the Viet Minh government in early 1950.
+Under Stalin's pressure, the Viet Minh publicly declared itself a communist organization.
+Despite U.S. assistance from 1950 onward, the French were persuaded to relinquish control of Indochina after the Viet Minh, with the help of China from 1950, defeated them in 1954.
+China's help improved the Viet Minh's government apparatus and its army.
 The United States supported Bảo Đại's capitalist and anti-communist Vietnam.
 On 21 July 1954, an agreement negotiated at Geneva, signed by the communist DRV and France, provisionally divided Vietnam along the 17th Parallel, with Ho Chi Minh's DRV government ruling the North from Hanoi and Bảo Đại's State of Vietnam, governing the South from Saigon.
-After the Prime Minister Ngô Đình Diệm overthrew emperor Bảo Đại, the State of Vietnam became the Republic of Vietnam with Diệm being President (Tổng thống) in October 1955, still pursuing capitalism and anti-communism.
+In October 1955, Prime Minister Ngô Đình Diệm overthrew emperor Bảo Đại, and the State of Vietnam became the Republic of Vietnam (South Vietnam) with Diệm as President (Tổng thống) of the capitalist and anti-communist state.

-In October 1956, a year after replaced the State of Vietnam, the Republic of Vietnam formed its own parliament and created its own constitution.
+In October 1956, the Republic of Vietnam (RVN) formed its own parliament and created its own constitution.
 On 28 April 1956, the last French forces left South Vietnam due to pressure from the U.S. and Diệm.
 According to the 1954 Geneva agreement, a nation-wide election for a united administration was to be held in July 1956.
-The anti-communist State of Vietnam opposed the division of Vietnam, condemning the French High Command's arbitrarily handing over the North to the communists and setting a deadline for general elections, threatening to push all of Vietnam into communism. while the United States merely "took note" of the ceasefire agreements and declared that it would "refrain from the threat or use of force to disturb them.
-Fearing that young Republic of Vietnam would fall to communism, which would create a big "red" wave, the United States immediately tried to prevent the spread of international communism from the North and restrain the influence of the Soviet Union.
-To protect its ally from the threat of "communist invasion", the U.S. reorganized Military Assistance Advisory Group (MAAG) in Indochina into country-specific units and MAAG Vietnam was established on 1 November 1955.
-Partitition came into force, but the promised elections were never held.
+The anti-communist State of Vietnam opposed the division of Vietnam, condemning the French High Command's for handing over the North to the communists and setting a deadline for general elections.
+The United States merely "took note" of the ceasefire agreements and declared that it would "refrain from the threat or use of force to disturb them.
+Fearing that young Republic of Vietnam would fall to communism, the United States increased efforts to prevent the spread of international communism from the North and restrain the influence of the Soviet Union.
+To protect its ally from a potential communist takeover, the U.S. reorganized Military Assistance Advisory Group (MAAG) in Indochina into country-specific units and MAAG Vietnam was established on 1 November 1955.
+Partition came into force and there was a 300 day relocation period as stipulated by the Geneva accords allowing people to move north or south.
+Up to one million Northerners moved to South Vietnam while between 14,000 and 45,000 civilians and approximately 100,000 Viet Minh fighters moved North.

 Viet Cong prisoners await being carried by helicopter to rear area after American Operation Starlite.
 18–24 August 1965.